 Hi and welcome to CloudShare, the easiest way to bring business applications into the cloud!

-To connect to your environment, click the link in the invitation email you received from CloudShare and use the credentials provided to log into CloudShare.
+To connect to your POC environment, click the link in the invitation email you received from CloudShare.
+Then use the credentials provided to log into CloudShare from your browser.

 The environment viewer features the following items:

 Workspace - The workspace is where most of the action is.
 It’s where you view the content you are working on – whether it’s an overview of the environment, a list of all VMs in the environment, or the VM you’re accessing.

 Breadcrumbs - Just take a look at the breadcrumb trail at any time to know exactly where you are in the environment.